bloops/bloops.github.io/_posts/2018-06-17-stacking-boxes.markdown

 > **Greedy Strategy 2** : Choose the box with the largest width (or height) but break ties such that
 > the box with the smaller other dimension gets selected.

-Coming up with counterexamples to strategy 1 and 2 are left as exercise to the reader.
+Coming up with counterexamples to strategies 1 and 2 are left as exercises to the reader. :)

 First Steps: What if Rotation Wasn’t Allowed